pragma-/pbot/doc/VirtualMachine.md

 depending on your hardware and network configuration.

 #### Set up serial ports
 While the installation is in progress, switch to a terminal on your host system.

+##### libvirt
 Go into the `applets/pbot-vm/host/devices` directory and run the `add-serials` script to add the `serial-2.xml` and `serial-3.xml` files to the configuration for the `pbot-vm` libvirt machine.

     host$ ./add-serials